Alevettih/unifier-cli/README.md

 - `--type=<type>` - tells CLI that it should create a project with that type.
 Get `angular` or `plain-js` value.
 - `--skip-git` - tells CLI that it should create a project without initialisation of git repository.
-- `--force-npm` - tells CLI that it should create a project with force using `npm`, even if `yarn` is installed globally.

 ## Development